Get the Tabard of Fury for World of Warcraft from Amazon Prime Gaming

 The rewards in Prime Gaming will rotate regularly, changing over every month or sometimes every few weeks.
 Blizzard Entertainment titles regularly make appearances in the roster of rewards.
 Here’s what you can currently get for those games:

-- Hearthstone: Get three standard packs through May 16, 2023.
-This reward cycles through Prime Gaming regularly, so if you miss out this time around, there will likely be another random card or pack for you to collect soon.
+- Hearthstone: Get a random standard Epic card until December 20, 2023.
+Rewards for packs or cards cycle through Prime Gaming regularly, so if you miss out this time around, there will likely be another for you to collect soon.

 Please consider supporting our Patreon!